Peter Hitchens: COVID-19 pandemic

 Hitchens has repeatedly criticised the British government's response to the COVID-19 pandemic.
 He has particularly criticised COVID-19 lockdowns in the UK, suggesting they would have negative consequences and questioning their epidemiological efficacy.
-He has been described as a "lockdown sceptic".
-Full Fact evaluated his statement, where he said it was "not possible” for the first lockdown in March to cause the peak in daily infections and deaths to decline, in a fact-checking article, and concluded that this was "wrong" based on available evidence.
+Critics have described him as a "lockdown sceptic".
+Full Fact evaluated his statement, where he said it was "not possible" for the first lockdown in March to cause the peak in daily infections and deaths to decline, in a fact-checking article, and concluded that this was "wrong" based on available evidence.
 Hitchens' view was also disputed by Paul Mason in the New Statesman.
 George Monbiot in The Guardian also critiqued Hitchens' views.
 Daniel Hannan meanwhile expressed agreement with Hitchens in The Daily Telegraph.
 A tweet by Hitchens stating four fifths of cases were asymptomatic was also described as "misleading" by Voice of America.
 Hitchens criticised Imperial College London modelling, which suggested that there could be up to 500,000 COVID-19 deaths if the government did not impose a lockdown.

-He has supported Sweden's response to the pandemic.
-He has opposed the mandatory wearing of face masks during the pandemic, referring to them as "muzzles".
-He also believes that government mandates to wear face coverings are oppressive.
+He supported the Swedish government’s response to the pandemic.
+He opposed the mandatory wearing of face masks during the pandemic, referring to them as "muzzles".
+Hitchens also believes that government mandates to wear face coverings are oppressive.
+He has been accused of promoting misinformation about the pandemic and public health restrictions by several sources.

 English independence

-Hitchens has advocated for English nationalism, arguing that the United Kingdom should be dissolved and England should become an independent country once again.
+Hitchens has spoken in favour of English nationalism, arguing that the United Kingdom should be dissolved and England should become an independent country once again.

-Ukraine
+Russia and Ukraine

-In 2010, Hitchens argued that Crimea should be part of Russia rather than Ukraine, claiming that the peninsula is historically Russian.
-In November, 2022, he asserted that there exists a "virulent" nationalism in Ukraine, and claimed that it is easier "to be a non-Scot in Scotland" than "an ethnic Russian in Ukraine" due to the "ugly strain of Ukrainian nationalism that made life difficult for ethnic Russians in Ukraine."
+In 2010 Hitchens argued that Crimea should be part of Russia rather than Ukraine, stating that the peninsula is historically Russian.
+In November 2022 he said that there exists a "virulent" nationalism in Ukraine, and that it is easier "to be a non-Scot in Scotland" than "an ethnic Russian in Ukraine" due to the "ugly strain of Ukrainian nationalism that made life difficult for ethnic Russians in Ukraine."

+Hitchens has stated that Ukraine should not join NATO.
+He is also against providing military aid to Ukraine, having stated: "The conflict in Ukraine was always unnecessary.
+It has done nothing but harm to Ukraine and Ukrainians.
+Ukraine has been used as a battering ram in someone else's quarrel."
+Hitchens called for peace negotiations between Ukraine and Russia.

+Hitchens has been a vocal supporter of the pro-Russian British journalist Graham Phillips in his fight against being sanctioned by the government of the United Kingdom.
+Although expressing criticism of Phillips and his work, Hitchens has been strongly critical of the British government, describing Phillips's fight against sanctions as "liberty fighting tyranny" and "one of the most important court cases of our time".
+Writing in support of Phillips, and Julian Assange, in March 2024 Hitchens described Phillips as a "prisoner of the (UK) state".